Learn the procedures, equipment, and requirements for collecting & analyzing specimens.

-What Is the Purpose of Specimen Collection and Analysis?
+What Is the Purpose of Specimen Collection & Analysis?

 Laboratory testing performed by a medical laboratory technician contributes vital information about a patient’s health.
 Accuracy depends on patient preparation, diligent specimen collection and handling, and thorough sample analysis.
 Doctors and surgeons then use specimen collection and analysis results to help diagnose patient health problems.

-How Long Does It Take for Specimen Collection and Analysis?
+How Long Does It Take for Specimen Collection & Analysis?

 Collecting urine or blood samples takes just a few minutes.
 Some patients require a single sample, while others, such as those needing a glucose tolerance test, may need multiple/timed specimen collections.